mahtodeepanshu/openinapp-assessment/README.md

 # Gmail Vacation Email Responder

 This application is designed to be run as a background process, periodically checking for new emails and sending vacation replies to their respective senders.
-Using the Gmail API, this Node.js software automates vacation replies for unseen emails.
+Using the Gmail API, this Node.js application automates vacation replies for unseen emails.

 ## Table of Contents
 - [Tech Stack](#tech-stack)